SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are notable events in the USA that have occurred on August 19 throughout history:
+Here are some notable events in U.S. history that occurred on August 19:

-- **1934**: Vice President Charles Curtis remained a strong Republican figure as he took part in various political speeches and engagements focusing on his party's strategies.
-- **1944**: During World War II, U.S. forces captured the strategic French town of St. Tropez.
+- **1779**: The Capture of Fort Stony Point during the American Revolutionary War was completed by the British.
-- **1953**: The United States CIA orchestrated the overthrow of Iranian Prime Minister Mohammad Mossadegh in a coup
+- **1812**: The United States naval ship USS Constitution defeated the HMS Guerriere, marking a significant victory in the War of 1812.
+- **1942**: American forces made an unsuccessful raid in the Dieppe area of France in World War II.
+- **1960
 ### Positive Qoute
 ------
-"Every day may not be good, but there’s something good in every day! 🌟😊✨"
+"Believe in yourself and you will be unstoppable! ✨💪🌟"